Home Help for families Information & Advice Benefits & money Benefits & tax credits Welfare benefits in Scotland

-Over the next few years Social Security Scotland will take on responsibility for an increasing number of new Scottish benefits.
+Over the next few years, Social Security Scotland will take on responsibility for an increasing number of new Scottish benefits.
 This includes the Child Disability Payment which will start to replace new claims for Disability Living Allowance in Scotland during 2021.
-The new benefit will be introduced in July 2021 with a pilot scheme in the local authority areas of Dundee City, Perth and Kinross and the Western Isles, before being rolled out nationally from November.

 The introduction of these new Scottish disability and carers benefits was delayed by the coronavirus outbreak.
-However during 2021 new claims for Disability Living Allowance will be replaced by the Child Disability Payment, a new benefit administered by Social Security Scotland.
+During 2021, new claims for Disability Living Allowance will be replaced by Child Disability Payment, a new benefit administered by Social Security Scotland.

 Child Disability Payment will be introduced with a pilot scheme starting on 26 July 2021 in the local authority areas of Dundee City, Perth and Kinross and the Western Isles.
-In these three areas it will not be possible to make a new claim for DLA after 26 July 2021, with a claim for the Child Disability Payment being required instead.
-This will be followed by its rollout of the new benefit across the whole of Scotland in Autumn 2021 to replace new claims for DLA.
-The national roll out is expected to start on 22 November 2021.
+In these three areas, it will not be possible to make a new claim for DLA after 26 July 2021, with a claim for Child Disability Payment being required instead.

-A young person who turns 16 after the 1st September can still opt to move onto PIP before age 18 if they want.
-However, to do this they will have to make an application for PIP.
-Any 16 year old who considering this should first seek detailed advice from a benefits adviser as many disabled people are worse off under PIP.
+A young person in Scotland can still opt to move onto PIP before age 18 if they want.
+To do this, they will have to make an application for PIP.
+Any 16-year-old who considering this should first seek detailed advice from a benefits adviser as many disabled people are worse off under PIP.
 Claiming PIP will end the DLA award – even if you later try and withdraw the PIP claim.

-These rules extending DLA to the age of 18 only apply to young people who were getting DLA immediately before their 16th birthday.
-If someone isn’t already getting DLA by their 16th birthday they can’t make a new claim after that date and will need to claim PIP instead.
-This is the case even if they turn 16 after the 1st September 2020.
+These rules extending DLA to the age of 18 in Scotland only apply to young people who were getting DLA immediately before their 16th birthday.
+If someone isn’t already getting DLA by their 16th birthday they can’t make a new claim after that date and will either need to claim PIP or the Child Disability Payment if they live in area where this has been introduced.

 During the winter of 2020, the Scottish government has announced additional financial support in response to the impact of the coronavirus.